 The grass soon disappeared from this young wood, and, since c.
 1980, the forest floor is covered in places by dense growths of shadow-tolerant herbs, predominantly broad-leaved enchanter’s nightshade (Circaea lutetiana), Herb Robert (Geranium robertianum), and common avens (Geum urbanum).
 Near a former clay pit in the north-eastern corner of the field, sanicle (Sanicula europaea) (fig. 4) and wood false brome (Brachypodium sylvaticum) are numerous.

 Other places on the island, formation of forest initially only took place near the edge of the old forests (see fig. 1).
 Today, these young woods are dominated by ash, with species like hazel, goat willow (Salix caprea), and Midland hawthorn in the bush layer.
-In a small area between the old eastern forest and the road, a dense growth of common alder (Alnus glutinosa) was established here shortly after 1928, and by 1934, the trees were already 4 metres high.
+In a small area between the old eastern forest and the road, a dense growth of common alder (Alnus glutinosa) was established here shortly after 1928, and by 1934, the trees were already 4 m high.
 Later, ash invaded this area, and today almost all alders have disappeared.

 In the remaining parts of the old protected fields, the grass cover was slowly replaced by plant communities, dominated by rosebay willow-herb (Chamerion angustifolium) and raspberry, and, to a lesser extent, creeping thistle and common nettle (Urtica dioica) (see fig. 1).
 But after 1955, rosebay willow-herb began to spread faster.
 Aerial photographs show that many of the growths were circular, indicating that they were spreading by subterraneous runners.
 The explosive spreading was also caused by rosebay willow-herb being very competitive.
 It grows tall, and its withered foliage contains chemicals, which inhibit growth of other species.
 The rich soil on Vorsø was also beneficial to the species.
 In 1962, the distribution of grassy areas and rosebay willow-herb/raspberry communities on the fields was about equal, namely 45% each, while scrub and young woods covered 10%.